rangle/angular-training-slides/slides/src/content/ngrx.md

 ## Actions

-1. Responsible for Communication between parts of redux
+1. Responsible for communication between parts of redux
 1. Implemented with [Observable](http://reactivex.io/rxjs/) streams
-1. Use actions instead of function Invocation
+1. Use actions instead of function invocation
 1. Listeners are responsible to determine how to react to actions
-1. Has 2 properties, `type`, and `payload`
+1. Has 2 properties, `type`, and by convention, `payload`
     1. `type` is the identifier the listeners can use to listen to actions
     1. `payload` is a flexible object that carries information